smbutterfield/ibmt17-18/_14-secondary-dominant-functions/a2-tx-secdoms.md

 # Class discussion
 ## Secondary Dominant Chords

+What is a secondary dominant?
+- a false tonicization to lead to a chord and extend its function Instead of a ii7 - V, you can use a V7/V - V.
+ - in C, the V7/V is spelled DF#AC, as opposed to ii7 DFAC.
+ - this creates a tonicization to the V chord

 #### Example 1 in C
 Soprano: C5 - C5 - D5 - D5 - C5